Meet 4th Gen Polo Player and IH Member – Seb Dawnay

-A forth generation professional polo player and lives in Maidens Green, Berkshire with his beautiful wife Louisa and 22 month baby girl Sienna.
-Along with 14 polo ponies, they share their home with 2 Jack Russells, a German Shepherd and a Rottweiler.
+Dawnay, 43, is a 4th generation professional polo player and lives in Maidens Green, Berkshire, with his beautiful wife, Louisa, and 22-monthold baby girl, Sienna.
+Along with 14 polo ponies, they share their home with two Jack Russells, a German Shepherd and a Rottweiler

 When did you first hear about Monty Roberts and Kelly Marks?

 How long have you been an IH member?

 I joined straight after that demo, but lost touch a bit because of a busy career and travelling.
 Then out of the blue I received an email about the possibility to have ‘Tea with Monty’ run by Kelly at her home last October.
 I jumped at the wonderful opportunity and renewed my membership straight away.

 What courses have you done, and what are your horsemanship and polo goals?

 So many… where do I begin!!!
 Join-Up was the most incredible feeling and was everything I imagined it would be.
 I loved doing long lining and working with the horses on the ground.
 Being with a lovely group of people all trying to go the same direction.
 All supporting each other while being taught by professional and lovely instructors.
 Kelly was fantastic.
 She has so much knowledge and made everyone feel so welcome and calm no matter what equestrian background they had… but at the same time pushing us all to achieve goals.

 You are a 4th generation polo player, tell us more about your polo heritage

 My great grandfather played before WW1 but unfortunately did not return from fighting in Belgium.

 His son (my Grandfather) Major General Sir David Dawnay became a top English polo player and Captained the British Polo Team in front of Hitler in the 1936 Olympics.
 After the War he was made Commandant of Sandhurst and also became clerk of the course at Ascot.